electronicayciencia/wPi_soft_lcd/README.md

 #### Checking for errors
 Each and every I2C commands sent to PCF8574 must be acknowledged.
 If PCF8574  fails to ack a command, the current function stops and set the error flag.

-This is uncommon, and due to I2C interference or misfunction.
+This is uncommon, and due to I2C interference or malfunction.

-Checking the error condition, you can take appropiate measures like showing a message by another mean or resetting the LCD; but the last will not always be possible.
+Checking the error condition, you can take appropriate measures like showing a message by another mean or resetting the LCD; but the last will not always be possible.

 You check for error looking al *err* member of the LCD structure.
 This flag is only cleared in initialization.